BrennanCoats/README-Generator/README.md

 ## Features
 Inquirer
 ## Dependencies used in this application:
-This application was built with javascript and inquirer
+This project was built with Javascript and Inquirer.
 ## Contributors
 n/a
 ## Testing